APogue/APogue.github.io/_drafts/research_notes/2024-12-24-public-records-requests.md

 1. Internal communications

 	- Emails, memos, or correspondence between UCLA administrators (Gene Block, Mary Osako, Darnell Hunt, Michael Beck, John Thomas, or acting police chief at the time, and Rick Braziel) regarding the protests and policing and graduation.

+## Notes

+### April 25 - May 2nd

+- Overwhelmingly Jewish parents and professors condemning the encampment